Showcasing Your Diversity

 - Pennsylvania Career Link

-The Office of Career Development and Placement Assistance recognizes that LGBTQIA+ students may face challenges or questions in their internship and job searches.
+The Career Center recognizes that LGBTQIA+ students may face challenges or questions in their internship and job searches.
 As such, our office is committed to assisting students with their specific questions and career related concerns such as:

-- Resumes & Interviews (CDPA Coming Out Job Search Handout)
+- Resumes & Interviews (Career Center Coming Out Job Search Handout)

 - Exploring community non-discrimination policies